About Triumph Aerostructures, LLC

 Triumph Group's companies design, engineer, manufacture, repair, and overhaul a variety of aerostructures, and aircraft components and systems for customers that include commercial, general, and military original and aftermarket equipment manufacturers.
 Extensive product and service offerings include full post-delivery value chain services that simplify the maintenance, repair and overhaul ("MRO") supply chain.
 Through its ground support equipment maintenance, component MRO and post-production supply chain activities, Systems & Support is positioned to provide integrated planeside repair solutions globally.
-It operates through nearly 70 facilities around the world.
+It operates through some 50 facilities around the world.